isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1483.md

 ---
-title: AxiomSL MAS 610 SaaS version 4-Package (Standard Data Loading)
+title: OneSumX for Regulatory Reporting Version 3.1.0- Package (Tier 3)
 permalink: /productivity-solutions-grant/solutionrepo/solution1483
 ---

 ### Description

-AxiomSL (MAS Notice 610 and Notice 1003) is a cloud-based Regulatory Reporting solution for banks, hosted on AWS.
-The solution is able to comply with the revised MAS 610 regulatory reporting requirements.
+OneSumX solution is a modular end-to-end solution suite designed on an integrated data layer to address the tactical and strategic needs of Finance, Risk management, and Compliance.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_AxiomSL_Annex_3_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_WK_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria